felangel/felangel/README.md

 ### Hi there 👋

+I'm a software engineer at [Very Good Ventures](https://verygood.ventures) in Chicago, IL 🌆

+- 🔭 I’m currently working on the [bloc library](https://bloclibrary.dev)
+- ☕ I’m learning how to make latte art
+- 🧑‍💻 I’m looking to collaborate on open source projects
+- 💬 Ask me about [Flutter](https://flutter.dev) and [Dart](https://dart.dev).
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: I have a pet bunny named Coco 🐰

 <!--
 **felangel/felangel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.